Homotopy theory of equivariant operads with fixed colors: Introduction

 \section{Introduction}

-This paper follows \cite{Per18}, \cite{BP_geo}, \cite{BP_edss} as part of a larger project studying \emph{equivariant operads with norm maps}.
-Here, norm maps are an extra piece of data (not present non-equivariantly) which must be considered when studying equivariant operads, the importance of which was made clear by Hill, Hopkins, Ravenel in their solution to the Kervaire invariant one problem \cite{HHR16}.
+This paper follows \cite{Per18}, \cite{BP21}, \cite{BP20} as part of a larger project studying \emph{equivariant operads with norm maps}.
+Here, norm maps are an extra piece of data (not present non-equivariantly) which must be considered when studying equivariant operads, the importance of which was made clear by Hill-Hopkins-Ravenel in their solution to the Kervaire invariant one problem \cite{HHR16}.